zakaria-a-khan/zakaria-a-khan.github.io/README.md

 This website serves as an online portfolio where I share information about my work and personal life.

-Toward the former, I have conducted research at federal laboratories and universities, which has led to me being named a **Goldwater Scholar**.
+Toward the former, I have conducted research at federal laboratories and universities, which has led to my being named a **Goldwater Scholar**.
 Additionally, I have received research funding abroad as a **Fulbright Scholar**.
-My primary interests lie in the fields of **light-matter interactions** and **experimental quantum information**.
+My primary interests are in **light-matter interactions** and **experimental quantum information**.

 Toward the latter, I enjoy reading various prose and the great outdoors.
 Growing up in Michigan, I've been spoiled by the beauty of the Great Lakes, and a full four seasons.
 I was also fortunate to have early exposure to various outdoor activities and backcountry living since my time as an **Eagle Scout** and patrol leader in Troop 743.